SapienzaNLP/xl-amr/README.md

 [2] Sheng Zhang, Xutai Ma, Kevin Duh, and Benjamin Van Durme.
 2019.
 [AMR Parsing as Sequence-to-Graph Transduction](https://www.aclweb.org/anthology/P19-1009/).
 In Proceedings of the 57th Annual Meeting of the Association for Computational Linguistics, pages 80–94, Florence, Italy.
 Association for Computational Linguistics.

 ## License
-This project is released under the CC-BY-NC 4.0 license (see `LICENSE.txt`).
+This project is released under the CC-BY-NC 4.0 license (see `LICENSE`).
 If you use XL-AMR, please put a link to this repo.

 ## Acknowledgements